-If using public Wi-Fi is unavoidable, there are some ways you can minimize risk.
-Students or people who travel for work and use Wi-Fi often should get a Virtual Private Network, or VPN, on your phone.
+If using public Wi-Fi is unavoidable, there are some ways you can minimize risk:

 There are a few ways other than entering a Wi-Fi password to make sure the web pages you are surfing are secure.
 Only go to pages that begin with “https, ” rather than http.
 The S stands for secure!
 Click into the URL bar to check the url.